JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-API.md

 ## LoadConfiguration()

-//LoadConfiguration()// is a helper function that can be used to load in a configuration graph, it invokes the standard RDF loading mechanisms but also handles some special features of the Configuration API such as imports, auto-configuration etc.
+`LoadConfiguration()` is a helper function that can be used to load in a configuration graph, it invokes the standard RDF loading mechanisms but also handles some special features of the Configuration API such as imports, auto-configuration etc.

 ## LoadObject()

-The main function that you will want to use is the //LoadObject()// function which attempts to load objects dynamically based on the information in a provided graph.
+The main function that you will want to use is the `LoadObject()` function which attempts to load objects dynamically based on the information in a provided graph.
 The function is invoked by passing in a Configuration Graph containing the configuration and a Node representing the Object to be loaded.

 For example consider the following configuration file which we'll refer to as ##config.ttl##: